Ragdata/release-manager/README.md

 ## 💎 [Contributors](#-table-of-contents)

-If you'd like to make a contribution of code, then please see my [Contributor's Guidelines](https://github.com/Ragdata/.github/blob/master/.github/CONTRIBUTING.md)
+If you'd like to make a contribution of code, then please see my [**Contributor's Guidelines**](https://github.com/Ragdata/.github/blob/master/.github/CONTRIBUTING.md)

 It's not just code that I'm looking for though.
-If you have any ideas or suggestions about how this project may be improved, don't hesitate to [open an Issue](https://github.com/ragdata/release-manager/issues) and let me know!
-Contributions of ALL kinds will be recognised here if they are made a part of this project.
+If you have any ideas or suggestions about how this project may be improved, don't hesitate to [**open an Issue**](https://github.com/ragdata/release-manager/issues) and let me know!
+Because this project follows the [**all-contributors**](https://github.com/all-contributors/all-contributors) specification, contributions of ALL kinds will be recognised here if they are made a part of this project.

-[View All Contributors][all-contributors]
+#### [View All Contributors][all-contributors]

 [`^ Top`](#-table-of-contents)